Constantin Fehrenbach: Chancellorship

 The 1920 Reichstag election led to the collapse of the Weimar coalition made up of the SPD, the German Democratic Party (DDP) and the Centre Party, which had formed the governments during the National Assembly.
-The SPD lost a significant share of the vote to its left-wing rival party, the Independent Social Democrats (USPD), leading to the formation of a middle-class minority cabinet consisting of the Centre, DDP and center-right German People's Party (DVP).
+The SPD lost a significant share of the vote to its left-wing rival party, the Independent Social Democrats (USPD), leading to the formation of a middle-class minority cabinet consisting of the Centre, DDP and centre-right German People's Party (DVP).
 After some hesitation, Fehrenbach accepted the offer to become Chancellor.
 With only 168 of 469 seats (36%) in the Reichstag behind his government, it was from the beginning in a weak position to handle the difficulties it faced.

 As Chancellor, Fehrenbach had to deal with the communist-led revolt known as the March Action, which was put down with considerable loss of life by government troops, and with the Third Silesian Uprising of Polish insurgents.
 In social policy, his government improved unemployment benefits, with the maximum amount for single males over the age of 21 increasing in November 1920 from 7 to 10 marks.

 The most important task of his chancellorship was the fulfilment of the terms of the Treaty of Versailles.
 Fehrenbach led the German delegation at the Spa conference from 5 to 16 July 1920, where German disarmament and reparations were discussed.
 The total amount and the terms of reparations payments were also the subject of the conferences at Paris and London during the early months of 1921.
 At the first London Conference in March, Fehrenbach and his foreign minister Walter Simons protested against what they saw as the exorbitantly high total reparations payments, which had not been finalized in the Versailles Treaty.
 In order to put pressure on Germany to accept the reparations terms, the Entente on 5 May issued the London ultimatum, which threatened an Allied occupation of the Ruhr if Germany did not comply with the London Schedule of Payments and the Treaty of Versailles' requirements for disarmament and the extradition of German "war criminals".

 Before the ultimatum was issued, the American government had declined Germany's request to act as mediator in the reparations dispute, which left Germany with few viable options.
 Rumors of an ultimatum had reached Fehrenbach's cabinet a few days before 5 May, and since the DVP had already announced that it would no longer support the government's foreign policy, the cabinet resigned on 4 May.
 Fehrenbach remained in charge of the caretaker government until his replacement by Joseph Wirth of the Centre Party on 10 May.